aj-smith34/BlockchainAssignment/README.md

 This document contains instructions and guidance on the functionality of the program.

-PLEASE NOTE: CURRENCY CAN BECOME NEGATIVE AND THUS CREATED OUT OF THIN AIR IN THIS VERSION OF THE PROGRAM FOR THE SAKE OF DEMONSTRATION.
+PLEASE NOTE: CURRENCY CAN BECOME NEGATIVE AND THUS CREATED FROM NOTHING IN THIS VERSION OF THE PROGRAM FOR THE SAKE OF DEMONSTRATION.

+*

+*

 ____FUNCTIONS______________________________________________________________________________________________________________________________________________